akshay-narkar/final-capstone-api/README.md

 ## Project Specification

-This is an API made in Rails to serve endpoints for any front end app where a user can browse through the a catalogue and favorite what he likes.
+This is an API made in Rails to serve endpoints for Find-Your-Course frontend where a user can browse through the a catalogue and favorite the courses he likes.

 <!-- ## API Documentation